tibs/why-I-quite-like-Ruby/ruby-slide-notes.rst

 As I said earlier, not unique to Python.

-I've only attended one Ruby conference so far, Euruko 2021, which unfortunately had to be virtual.
+I've only attended one Ruby conference so far, `Euruko 2021`_, which unfortunately had to be virtual.
 But all the evidence I've seen leads me to think that the Ruby community is just as friendly and helpful (although possibly slightly smaller outside Japan) as the Python community.